-It is the policy of Esh Construction Ltd (the Company) that its operations shall be conducted in such a way as to ensure, so far as is reasonably practicable, the health, safety and welfare of all its employees, subcontractors and site visitors and that its activities will not adversely affect the health and safety of others i.e. members of the public, children and any other interested parties.
+It is the policy of Esh Construction Ltd (the Company) that its operations shall be conducted in such a way as to ensure, so far as is reasonably practicable, the Health, Safety and Wellbeing of all its employees, subcontractors and site visitors and that its activities will not adversely affect the Health and Safety of others i.e. members of the public, children and any other interested parties.
 We believe there is no conflict between our requirement to keep our workforce and members of the public safe and our long term financial success.
 Nothing that we do is so important that we put people, property or the environment at risk.

-The Board holds the Managing Director accountable for health and safety throughout the company's operations however the Board recognises that this duty will be shared by the specific project Director.
+The Board holds the Managing Director accountable for Health and Safety throughout the company's operations however the Board recognises that this duty will be shared by the specific project Director.

-The Managing Director will hold the appointed Director for specific projects responsible for the health and safety of all aspects of those projects.
+The Managing Director will hold the appointed Director for specific projects responsible for the Health and safety of all aspects of those projects.

-In the field of health and safety we seek to achieve the highest standards.
+In the field of Health and Safety we seek to achieve the highest standards.
 We do not pursue this aim simply to achieve compliance with current legislation, but because it is in our best interests.
-The effective management of health and safety, leading to fewer accidents involving injury and time off work is an investment which helps us to achieve our purposes.
+The effective management of Health and Safety, leading to fewer accidents involving injury and time off work is an investment which helps us to achieve our purposes.

-We are committed to ensuring that all health and safety legislation and regulations are complied with.
+We aim to adhere to our belief of "Esh Safe - Everyone Safely Home" and are committed to ensuring that all Health and Safety legislation and regulations are complied with.
 All new and proposed legislation, codes of practice and other requirements to which the company may subscribe will be considered and any significant changes will be made to the policy to ensure it continues to reflect legal compliance in all working practices, as a minimum standard.

-The Health, Safety and Welfare Policy will be reviewed at least annually and monitored to ensure compliance with current and any future legal requirements are achieved.
+The Health, Safety and Wellbeing Policy will be reviewed at least annually and monitored to ensure compliance with current and any future legal requirements.